lewishadden/portfolio-next/README.md

 # Portfolio Next.js

 This repo contains the code for my online web portfolio.
-It is built using [Next.js](https://nextjs.org/) + [Mantine](https://mantine.dev/).
+It is built using [Next.js](https://nextjs.org/), [React Bootstrap](https://react-bootstrap.netlify.app/) + [Mantine](https://mantine.dev/).

-The repo is initially setup for Static Site Generation, however if you require a dynamic site, you can set `output: 'standalone'` in next.config.js
+The repo is setup for Static Site Generation to maximise performance.

 ## Setup local development